Dukweeno/Duckuino/README.md

-#DuckuinoPlus
+#Duckuino
-Simple DuckyScript to Arduino converter, all props goes to https://github.com/Thecakeisgit/DuckuinoPlus I just improved it a little-bit...
+Simple DuckyScript to Arduino converter/compiler, all props goes to https://github.com/Thecakeisgit/DuckuinoPlus I just improved it a little-bit...

 # Added functionality